Are there age limits for the ride?

 What if I fall behind?

 Don’t worry, there will be SAG drivers available throughout each course.
-If for any reason you cannot finish the ride or you fall behind, hitch a ride with them to the finish line.
+If for any reason you cannot finish the ride, or you fall behind, hitch a ride with them to the finish line.
+You can also stop at any rest stop for assistance.

 Where can I leave my bike?

-There will be a guarded bike corral available near the finish line.
-Please pick up your bike by 3:00pm.
-The bike corral will not be manned after 3:00pm.
+There will be a guarded bike corral near the finish line, which will be manned until 3:00pm.